alan-turing-institute/AIrsenal/README.md

 We have made a mini-league **"Prem-AI League"** for players using this software.
 To join, login to the FPL website, and navigate to the page to join a league: https://fantasy.premierleague.com/leagues/create-join then click "join a league or cup".
 The code to join is: **3rn929**.
 Hope to see your AI team there! :)

+Our own AIrsenal team's id for the 2021/22 season is **863052**.

 ## Notes (August 2021)